FAUNA Environmental Humanities Literary and Art Magazine

 The first edition of FAUNA was published in Spring 2019 and was a great success, including exquisite and insightful works by students.
 You can read the first edition here.
 Copies were even distributed to the scholars who came from across the world to participate in the inaugural Colby Summer Institute in Environmental Humanities, a week of lectures, workshops, and field trips which took place in August 2019.

-We strongly encourage you to submit your environmentally-themed photographs, paintings, drawings, etchings, short stories, poems, and articles to the upcoming third edition of FAUNA.
-No pieces of writing longer than two pages in size 12 font, please, and no more than six pieces of art or writing.
+We strongly encourage you to submit your environmentally-themed photographs, paintings, drawings, etchings, short stories, poems, and articles to the upcoming fourth edition of FAUNA.
+No pieces of writing longer than two pages in size 12 font, please.
 Photos must be high quality, at least 101 pixels per inch.
-All submissions are due by October 23rd.
-Please email your submissions to the Environmental Humanities Program Coordinator, Ayla Fudala, at email@example.com.
+All submissions are due by April 15th, 2022.
+Please email your submissions to the Environmental Humanities Program Coordinator, Ayla Fudala, at [email protected]

 The idea of creating an environmental humanities magazine, devoted to Colby student art and writing, was first devised by the 2019 Environmental Student Advisory Board (SAB), along with Environmental Humanities Program Coordinator Ayla Fudala.
 We wanted a way to showcase and share the artistic accomplishments of students, and spread the environmental humanities (EH) message across campus.
 As EH is a relatively new field, many students hadn’t even heard of it before.
 FAUNA highlights this groundbreaking field, motivates students to take EH courses, and inspires and celebrates environmentally themed creative work.